jparng/JavaFun/README.md

 # JavaFun
-A series of Java code for fun and for assignments from CSC 501.
+A series of Java code for fun/learning and for assignments from CSC 501.

 Calculating Future Investment Value: